namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

   - eva-decker
   - mb-bischoff
 annotation: underline
-# image:
+image:
-#   src: ../../assets/images/posts/introducing-namesake/content/namesake.webp
+  src: ../../assets/images/posts/new-namesake-app/namesake-phone.png
-#   alt: "Illustrations of a driver's license, a gavel, a passport, a social security card, and a flower with snails."
+  alt: "A hand holding an iPhone displaying the home page of Namesake, featuring a progress bar representing percent completion toward all name change quests, along with a list of various quests for 'Court Order', 'Social Security', 'State ID', and more."
 ---

 **Over the past year, we've completely rebuilt the Namesake app.** It has a [new design](#all-new-design), [more accessible forms](#clearer-more-accessible-forms), [improved security](#improved-security), and is now [open source](#were-open-source).
 This new app builds a foundation for us to support name changes in many more locations and for different types of activities.
 You can [sign up today](https://app.namesake.fyi).